 Until December 2017, it was not clear whether the UK could end the Article 50 process.
 However, the European Court of Justice (ECJ) has ruled that a member state could decide to revoke the Article 50 notification unilaterally.

-However, the judgment made clear that the purpose of the extension should be to remain in the EU – not just to buy time.
-So revoking and then immediately retrigger Article 50 would not be possible.
+However, the judgment made clear that the decision to remain in the EU should be “unequivocal and unconditional” – which would be undermined if the UK were to revoke and then immediately retrigger Article 50.
 But it is hard to see how the ECJ could take action against a much more ambiguous revocation.